Particle Based Inference for Continuous-Discrete State Space Models: Guided Feynman-Kac Formulae for CD-SSMs

 In brief, sufficient regularity conditions involve global Lipschitz continuity and linear or slower growth for the drifts and diffusion coefficient, together with Novikov's condition \citep{okse:13}.
 The likelihood \eqref{eq:FD-Girsanov} can be evaluated up-to time-discretisation.

-Upon choosing a tractable drift function $b^\rightarrow_t(s, x; y_t)$, one can sample from $M_t^{\rightarrow}[x_{t-1}, dx_t]$.
+Upon choosing a tractable drift function $b^\rightarrow_t(s, v; y_t)$, one can sample from $M_t^{\rightarrow}[x_{t-1}, dx_t]$.
 The corresponding potential $G_t^{\rightarrow}(x_{t-1}, x_t)$ of the generated Feynmac-Kac model writes as:

-where the involved Radon-Nikodym derivative is the one given in (\ref{eq:FD-Girsanov}). \begin{remark} The proposal $M_t^{\rightarrow}[x_{t-1},dx_t]$ is defined via the forward decomposition (\ref{eq:FD-M}), in agreement with a similar expression for the signal kernel $P_t[x_{t-1},dx_t]$ in~(\ref{eq:FD-P}).
+where the involved Radon-Nikodym derivative has been given in (\ref{eq:FD-Girsanov}). \begin{remark} The proposal $M_t^{\rightarrow}[x_{t-1},dx_t]$ is defined via the forward decomposition (\ref{eq:FD-M}), in agreement with a similar expression for the signal kernel $P_t[x_{t-1},dx_t]$ in~(\ref{eq:FD-P}).
 Notice though that $M_t^{\rightarrow}[x_{t-1},dx_t]$ also admits a backward-type decomposition, as one can write: